 STUDENT PARKING AND RIDES

 Students are not authorized to park their vehicles in the school parking lots during normal school hours.
-Student drivers may not drive other students to other locations, including CV-TEC, during school hours or to or from extracurricular activities if they are participants in the activity, unless authorized to do so by the principal.
+Student drivers may not drive other students to CV-TEC, unless authorized to do so by the principal.

 STUDY HALL